They say every movie is a way to escape, but I think every story gives us a reason to stay.

 Inspired by Grandma Sing's well-crafted scrapbooks, along with any camera device I've had throughout the years, I've leapt at every chance - every family reunion, every vacation trip, every outing - that I've had to be Photo-Taker and Video-Maker.

 Especially when my late grandfather's autobiography fell into my hands after he passed away, I couldn't help but become Archaeologist.
 The idea that my grandfather was driven by a lifelong idea to document his story (and that my family was so eager to help him) catalyzed me to start digging up his and embracing my own.
 Stories were no longer just entertainment to me - they were essential.
 Knowing more about where I’ve come from has allowed me to know where I’m going.

 Today, I still crave creative and challenging environments like I crave my favorite movie scene or line in a book.
 Watching, listening, creating, and sharing through: managing projects in a student-run agency; interning at a creative agency in Shanghai; and growing a travel tech startup has taught me how to dig up, analyze, and creatively communicate solutions to problems that impact how the world sees businesses and how we see the world.
-I continue to expand my understanding of this impact through visual communication, content creation, analytical writing, collaborative projects, and creative-problem solving.
+I continue to expand my understanding of this impact through personal projects, visual communication, content creation, analytical writing, and creative-problem solving.

 You’ve reached the end of the page, but this isn’t the end of my story.
 I’m still looking for the next artifact to dig up, the next story to tell, and the next moment to create.